Lingayen: Foundation of Lingayen

+Augustinian missionaries and Spanish conquistadores drew a plan of and founded Lingayen in 1614.
+It became the capital of Pangasinan when the province became an encomienda.
 The word "Liñgayen" was from the Pangasinan language word "lingawen" meaning "to look back".
 The founders named the town Lingayen at the suggestion of the natives themselves, due to a certain corpulent tamarind tree growing on the present town plaza at that time.
 The tree was exceptionally big, tall, and spreading; that the surrounding trees were just drafts in comparison.
 Passers-by developed the habit of looking back and back again at this corpulent tree until it would vanish from their rear view.
 When they arrived home and were asked what way they took in returning they would simply say "through Liñgayen".
 Since then up to the present time the town bears its name as Lingayen.